Inshan/Heart-Failure-Prediction/README.md

 More than some codes were extracted from Kaggle, whilst RFE was added.

 Dependencies include:

-Sklearn
+1. Sklearn
-Seaborn
+2. Seaborn
-Pandas
+3. Pandas
-Numpy
+4. Numpy
-Matplotlib
+5. Matplotlib

 Models used:

-Linear Regression
+1. Linear Regression
-Logistic Regression
+2. Logistic Regression
-Random Forest, and
+3. Random Forest, and
-Gradient Boosting
+4. Gradient Boosting

-Among all of the above mentioned models, logistic regression gave the best result.
+Among all of the above mentioned models, logistic regression gave the best accuracy.